dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 People regret way more things they didn't do then they do.

 Startups, once they get big enough, can only grow by word of mouth.

+People always say that the CEO’s job is not to run out of money, and what they usually mean by that is fundraising.
+But the other way you can do that is to make money.

 I think the job is 5% that and 95% making sure that it happens.